ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 - : float = 6.28318
 ```

-However, with respect to the expression `2. *. pi`, the environment is different, as it contains the definition of `pi`.
-Local definition create local environments.
+However, with respect to the expression `2. *. pi`, the environment is different because it contains the definition of `pi`.
+Local definitions create local environments.

 The scope of a definition is the set of environments where it is reachable.